mortiet/awesome_challenge_terraform_fargate/README.md

 ### Challenges faced:
 - To keep the containers light and easily debuggable I have used the alpine/socat container and the first challenge was to figure out how to create a client/server application with socat.
 - Private VPC + ECS didn't work and Docker Image Pull failed on the tasks initially so I had to create a separate public subnet on the VPC and attach a NAT gateway to resolve this issue while keeping the private services secure.
+- In order to avoid load-balancers (Challenge criteria).
+I investigated different ways to automate service discovery.
+I initially started by integrating the tasks with AWS App-Mesh which looked like Istio but due to some issue my service containers failed to load while Envoy sidecar was added to them.
+It took a lot of my time to debug the issue and due to the time limitation I decided not to continue with App Mesh.
+- To have a properly working solution I decided to use Service Discovery.
+It is less flexible than the service mesh method but has less overhead on the instances.

 How to run: